opencast/opencast/docs/guides/admin/docs/configuration/workflow.md

 ## Conditional Execution

-The attribute `if` of the element `operation` can be used to specify an execution condition that controls if a workflow operation should be executed at runtime.
-Th attribute `if` expects a boolean expression of the following form:
+The attribute `if` of the `operation` element can be used to specify a condition to control whether the workflow operation should be executed.
+This so-called execution condition is a boolean expression of the following form:

     <expression> ::= <term> ["OR" <expression>]
     <term> ::= <value> ["AND" <term>]